nawhi/nickwhite.cc-old/src/routes/blog/intro-to-bitwise-operations.md

   <BinaryToDecimal/>
 </div>

-I had a moment of "the universe is mad, bro" over the idea that any number decomposes into the sum of powers of two, like some sort of programmer's Fourier transform.

 ### Bitwise operations

 All numbers are stored as an array of bits, each taking the value 1 or 0 and representing a digit of the number in binary form.

-Since each digit takes only two values, we can use Boolean operators (AND, OR, NOT, XOR, etc) on each pair of their digits to create a totally new binary number.
+Since each digit takes only two values, we can use Boolean operators (AND, OR, XOR, etc) on each pair of their digits to create a totally new binary number.

 This yields surprising but interesting results.
 To see it in action for bitwise AND, have a go below.